Yayaka/Yayaka/specification/yayaka.md

 - **subscriber-hosts** OPTIONAL
   - **hosts** array
-    An array of hosts to use as a subscriber social graph.
+    An array of hosts to use as subscriber social graph services.

 - **publisher-hosts** OPTIONAL
   - **hosts** array
-    An array of hosts to use as a publisher social graph.
+    An array of hosts to use as publisher social graph services.

+- **notification-hosts** OPTIONAL
+  - **hosts** array
+    An array of hosts to use as notification services.

 - **primary-publisher-host** OPTIONAL
   - **host** string